 Use Schedule HR to claim a credit for preserving or rehabilitating historic property located in Wisconsin.
-Two Wisconsin historic preservation credits are available: (1) a supplement to the federal historic rehabilitation tax credit for rehabilitating certified historic structures used for business purposes, and (2) a state historic rehabilitation credit, available only to individuals, for preserving or rehabilitating an owner-occupied personal residence that doesn't qualify for the supplement to the federal credit.
+Two Wisconsin historic preservation credits are available: (1) a supplement to the federal historic rehabilitation tax credit for rehabilitating certified historic structures used for business purposes and (2) a state historic rehabilitation credit, available only to individuals, for preserving or rehabilitating an owneroccupied personal residence that doesn't qualify for the supplement to the federal credit.

-The State Historical Society of Wisconsin administers the historic preservation program.
-For more information about this program, write to the Division of Historic Preservation, State Historical Society of Wisconsin, 816 State Street, Madison, WI 53706-1488 or call (608) 264-6500.
+The Wisconsin Historical Society administers the historic preservation program.
+For more information, visit the Historical Society's web site at www.wisconsinhistory.org/hp/buildings, write to the Division of Historic Preservation, Wisconsin Historical Society, 816 State Street, Madison, WI 53706-1488, or call (608) 264-6490.

-Partnerships, Limited Liability Companies (LLCs) Treated as Partnerships, Tax-Option (S) Corporations, Estates, and Trusts

-Complete Schedule HR to figure the credit to pass through to the partners, members, shareholders, or beneficiaries.
+Partnerships, Limited Liability Companies (LLCs) Treated as Partnerships, Tax-Option (S) Corporations, Estates, and Trusts Complete Schedule HR to figure the credit to pass through to the partners, members, shareholders, or beneficiaries.
 Partnerships, LLCs treated as partnerships, and tax-option (S) corporations can't claim the credit; instead, the credit flows through to the partners, members, or shareholders based on their ownership interests.
 Estates and trusts must share the credit with the beneficiaries in proportion to the income allocable to each.
-If you are a partner of a partnership, member of an LLC treated as a partnership, shareholder of a tax-option (S) corporation, or beneficiary of an estate or trust, use Schedule HR to report your credit.
+If you are a partner of a partnership, member of an LLC treated as a partnership, shareholder of a tax-option (S) corporation, or beneficiary of an estate or trust, use Schedule HR to report your